Preparing to Close

-You probably want to move in right after the closing (you'll have to if you're selling your old home the same day), so now is the time to start preparing.
+You'll probably be moving out right before the closing (or just after if you've arranged this with the buyer), so now is the time to start preparing.
 You need to hire a mover (unless you plan to handle the move yourself) and start packing your possessions.
-It's also time to make arrangements for utility shutoffs and installations - our utility checklist can help you organize these tasks.
+It's also time to make arrangements for utility shutoffs and installations at your new address - our utility checklist can help you organize these tasks.

-The final walk-through should be conducted the day of or before the closing.
-The walkthrough allows you to confirm that the house is ready and that any required repairs have been completed.
-If you're buying a new home the walk-through also gives you a chance to identify any items that have not been satisfactorily completed.
+The final walkthrough should be conducted the day of or before the closing.
+The walkthrough allows the buyer to confirm that the house is ready and that any required repairs have been completed.
+Conducting a walkthrough reduces the chance of confusion or problems at the closing.

 Make a list of everything you need to get done.
 Don't hesitate to ask your agent to help you get ready - he or she is not only there to help, but is also a veteran of this process.
-Your agent can run important errands, arrange for inspectors to have access to the house, and even help you replace a professional who isn't working out.
+Your agent can run important errands, arrange for inspectors to have access to the house, or help you find a contractor to make a repair.
 Don't overlook this resource if you feel you are falling behind.

 Keep a list of all items that need to be completed before the closing.
 Note the dates of appointments and check off items that are completed.